mirmirani/codingBlog/README.md

 Software Theory Blog\
 \
 I use this blog to revise Software Theory\
-The Blog is set out in a question a answer\
+The Blog is set out in a question & answer\
 format\
 \
 Mir